tlannigan/modded-minecraft-guide/README.md

     - Make sure you own Minecraft on a Microsoft account.
 If you bought Minecraft when it was still using Mojang accounts, there was a deadline on Sept.
 19th, 2023 to migrate to a Microsoft account.
 If you did not migrate, you do not own Minecraft anymore and will be unable to login with your Mojang credentials.
 Microsoft did send out a mercy email on that day which will allow anyone that didn't meet the deadline to get a new Minecraft account attached to their Microsoft account, up to 90 days from the deadline.

   - An error occurred whilst launching...
 Failed to execute asset update task:
     - Check your FTB App's `latest.log` for lines that say `Tried URL: https://resources.download.minecraft.com/blah/blahblahblah...`.
 Take note specifically of the `/blah/blahblahblah` part.
-If only one `/blah/blahblahblah` is referenced in your log, you can replace it in your install.
 It is a vanilla Minecraft file that the launcher requires:
-      - Go to your specific `https://resources.download.minecraft.com/blah/blahblahblah` URL in your browser.
-      - If using a Chromium browser (Chrome, Edge, Brave, etc) hover over the file player in the middle of the screen and click the 3 dots and download the file.
-      - In your File Explorer navigate to `C:/Users/<your_username>/AppData/Local/.ftba/bin/assets/objects` and find the folder with the first `blah` in your URL (if your URL ended in   `/e8/e8fddnjabdsf` find the `e8` folder).
+      - In your File Explorer navigate to `C:/Users/<your_username>/AppData/Local/.ftba/bin/assets/objects` and find the folder with the first `blah` in your URL (if your URL ended in  `/e8/e8fddnjabdsf` find the `e8` folder and then the file called `e8fddnjabdsf`).
-      - Copy the downloaded file into this directory and relaunch your FTB App.
+      - Delete this file and relaunch your FTB App.

 ### Trying to sign in through Microsoft is giving me "We can't find the FTB App"!
   - If you are on a Mac use a browser other than Safari to log in with.
 When you login you can copy the URL at the top and paste it into another browser of your choice.